How to file a Kentucky annual report

 Can I change my registered agent information on the annual report?

-You cannot update your registered agent's name and address directly on the annual report; instead, you must file a separate Statement of Change of Registered Agent and Office form.
+No. Per the Kentucky Secretary of State, you cannot update your registered agent's name and address on the annual report.
+You must file a separate Statement of Change of Registered Agent and Office (Form RAC).

 Do I still need to file if my business had no activity?

-Yes, all registered entities must file regardless of activity or income.
-Having zero business activity doesn't get you out of the filing requirement.
+Yes.
+All registered entities must file regardless of activity or income.